ace-dent/gbc-hw/gbc-census/docs/notes.md

 - **Source** – Origin of the data.
 Normally the country code (ISO 3166-1 alpha-2), followed by the website.

-## Census sampling
+## Sampling

-The project aims to collect ~10,000 results, to sample 0.02% —or 1 in 5,000— of the estimated 46 million units produced.
-Adding a single entry to the census takes, on average, 3+ minutes per device; the final census will represent more than 500 hours of labour.
+The project aims to collect ~10,000 results, to sample 0.02% — or 1 in 5,000 — of the estimated 46 million units produced.
+Adding a single entry to the census takes, on average, 3+ minutes per device.
+The final census will represent more than 500 hours of labour.

 The process generally follows four steps:

 1. **Sourcing** – High quality images are identified and correspondence may be necessary to collect all the required information.
 Each candidate is compared against existing data to reject duplicates, clearly modified devices, or those with questionable provenance.
 2. **Capture** – Data is extracted manually and with OCR, hand checked and entered into a Google Form which performs further validation.